 It remains to be seen whether Oklahoma will join the 18 other states to legalize marijuana and establish a legal pathway for dispensaries to set up shop around the state.

 What’s the Difference Between Legalization & Decriminalization?

 There are crucial differences between legalization and decriminalization.
 While they are similar terms, and both are often used when referring to the legal status of drugs, they mean two very different things.

 Decriminalizing a substance reduces the severity of penalties and fines, but that doesn’t make it legal.

-Pennsylvania recently moved to change drug possession offenses from a felony offense (severe criminal act) to a misdemeanor (lesser criminal act).
+Pennsylvania recently changed drug possession offenses from felony offenses (severe criminal acts) to a misdemeanor (lesser criminal acts).
 If drugs were decriminalized in Pennsylvania, it would remove the misdemeanor entirely.
 However, possession may still carry various fines or mandatory rehab/treatment.
 Commercial operations are prohibited for decriminalized substances.